CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.1 General Client.txt

 #### SYS.2.1.A8 Hedging the boot process

-The starting process of the IT system ("booting") MUST be protected against manipulation.
+The starting process of the IT system ("booting") MUST be secured against manipulation.
 It MUST be specified from which media may be booted.
 It should be decided whether and how the boot process should be cryptographically protected.
 It MUST be ensured that only administrators can boot clients from non-default drives or external storage media.
 Only administrators MUST be able to boot from built-in optical or external storage media.
 The configuration settings of the boot process firmware MUST be changed only by users with administrative rights.

 ### 3.2 Standard requirements